isomerpages/govtech-gobusiness-main/pages/solutionrepo/eqt-All-Trrn-Swpr-Envronmntl-Srvcs.md

 Ride on, outdoor sweeper system/equipment that can travel and perform cleaning operations on various types of terrains (e.g., concretized, muddy, etc), or public roads (e.g., site roads, expressway etc), with a hopper volume of >200L.

+There is an equipment cap.
+Please refer to BGP for details.

 ## Solution Packages Option(s)

 <table>